 So it’s surprising that one of the more brooding and athletic characters, Esau the bloody hunter, gives us a great instance of eloquent punning, and in a moment of high drama, too.
 Continue reading “Jacob and the Cosmic If”→

 Jews in America are especially lucky on Thanksgiving.
-Who else gets a choice of turkey or brisket, stuffing or kishkes?
+Who else gets a choice of turkey or brisket?

 As the quintessential American holiday, it somehow also feels more Jewish than any other.

-That may be because the very name “Jew” stems from the word for thanks (Judah).
-Or maybe because the first Thanksgiving might have had its roots in the Jewish fall harvest festival, Sukkot (which started on October 1st in 1621).
-But it also, obviously, resonates with Passover: big family meals, political debate, too much wine, and then a boisterous game of pinochle (at least that’s the way we celebrated).
-I think the stakes were a penny a point.
+That may be because the first Thanksgiving had its roots in the Jewish fall harvest festival, Sukkot (which started on October 1st in 1621).
+Or maybe because the very name “Jew” stems from the word for “thanks” (Judah), and our word for “blessing” – beracha – is related to the word for “knee” – berach – which we take in the posture of gratitude.
+Thanksgiving also, obviously, resonates with Passover: big family meals, political debate, too much wine, and then a boisterous game of pinochle for pennies (isn’t that the universal tradition?).
 Oh yeah, and celebrating gratitude for our miraculous liberation from slavery.

 A standard Puritan greeting was, “You’re a good Jew!”

-They also imbibed the message of the Hebrew Bible: the souls of Jews are enslaved to no earthly power.
+They also imbibed the message of that Hebrew Bible: the human soul is enslaved to no earthly power.

-In the portion of the Biblecalled Toldot, (“Generations”), a powerful king of the Philistines (Palestinians), Avimelech, in what is now Gaza (sound familiar?) has been harassing Isaac and his small tribe by stopping up every well he digs.
-Nonetheless, Isaac continues to open the wells and thrive and grow wealthier.
-Avimelech eventually “comes to Isaac” to ask for a peace treaty.
+In the Bible a powerful king of the Philistines, Avimelech, harasses Isaac and his tribe in what is now Gaza by stopping up every well he digs.
+Nonetheless, Isaac retraces his steps and re-opens the wells.
+He thrives and grows wealthier.
+Avimelech eventually “comes to Isaac,” submitting to him to ask for a peace treaty.

-The lesson is clear, the stuff of Hollywood: The small and brave who stick to their mission will have the huge and powerful bow to their superiority.
+The lesson is the stuff of Hollywood: eventually, the huge and powerful bow to the superiority of the small and brave who stick to their mission and their authenticity.

-On this Thanksgiving, my personal thanks Is that the few and the just can still overcome the mighty and many, just as the movies promised me when I was a kid, and that my soul still yearns to be free and is in forced bondage to no physical, terrestrial thing.
+On this Thanksgiving, my personal gratitude is for the few and the just who still overcome the mighty and many, just as the movies promised me when I was a kid.
+I’m thankful that the very sign we have a soul is our yearning to be free.
+Its our connection to a divine force beyond forced bondage to any terrestrial thing.

 In the 1950s, you would think Crown Heights was populated by a gallery of rogues, scoundrels and losers with terrific names like shikker, shnook, shlepper, shmendrick, shnorrer, shlemazel, goniff,mamzer, or my favorite, vance.
 One of the most chilling, because I wasn’t sure what it meant but it was always muttered darkly, was epikoros.
 My grandmother pronounced it with her thick Polish inflection, chapikoiyris, but you could also hear apikoros or apikorsis.